ctrl-Felix/mospy/docs/index.md

 ## Installation

-Currently the only way to install mospy is by installing it directly from the github repository:
+Mospy is available on [pypi](https://pypi.org/project/mospy-wallet/):

-`python -m pip install git+https://github.com/ctrl-Felix/mospy.git `
+`python -m pip install mospy-wallet `

+_Note: Even though the name is mospy-wallet on pypi the library itself is called mospy_

 ## Dependencies